 Scholarships.
 Internships and jobs.
 Research.
 And all come with the opportunity to play a role in defending the country from “the center of the aerospace testing universe.”

-As part of ongoing efforts to support student success, the College of Natural Sciences’ School of Computer Science and Engineering recently launched a series of events designed to provide educational and career opportunities for students pursing a degree in a STEM (science, technology, engineering, and mathematics) field and the chance to network with military and defense industry contacts.
+As part of ongoing efforts to support student success, the College of Natural Sciences’ School of Computer Science and Engineering has launched a series of events designed to provide educational and career opportunities for students pursing a degree in a STEM (science, technology, engineering, and mathematics) field and the chance to network with military and defense industry contacts.

 “Student success is our No. 1 priority,” said Sastry G. Pantula, dean of the college.
 “By providing these valuable resources and opportunities to our students—particularly those who face socio-economic challenges—we are laying a foundation for academic excellence, professional achievement, and leadership development.
 Science opens many, many doors in so many fields, including military and government service.”